yenchunnnn/personal-website/content/post/2024-01-27-cleaning-data-in-postgresql-databases/index.en.md

 </div>

-Notice how much easier the results are to read when presenting the results as a pivot table.
-The number of violations of each type can be compared across agencies by simply visually scanning the rows.
+When the results are shown in a pivot table, by just looking at the rows, it is possible to compare the number of violations for each agency.

 ```r